easytarget/esp32-cam-webserver/README.md

 Assuming you are using the latest Espressif Arduino core the `ESP32 Dev Module` board will appear in the ESP32 Arduino section of the boards list.
 Select this (do not use the `AI-THINKER` entry listed in the boiards menu, it is not OTA compatible, and will caus the module to crash and reboot rather than updating if you use it.
 ![IDE board config](Docs/ota-board-selection.png)

-Make sure you select the `Default 4MB with Spiffs` partition scheme and turn `PSRAM` on.
+Make sure you select the `Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)` partition scheme and turn `PSRAM` on.

 The first time you program (or if OTA is failing) you need to compile and upload the code from the IDE, and when the `Connecting...` appears in the console reboot the ESP32 module while keeping **GPIO0** grounded.
 You can release GPO0 once the sketch is uploading, most boards have a 'boot' button to trigger a reboot.